 The settings of the AreaTester application are accessed through the SEttings option on the command line

-Immediately after entering the command, select the SEttings option and get to the Program Settings dialog box (Fig. 2):
+Immediately after entering the command, select the SEttings option and get to the Program Settings dialog box (see Fig. 2):

 Program Settings Dialog Box.